ipfabric/docs/docs/IP_Fabric_Settings/system/Backup_and_Maintenance/system_maintenance.md

 ---
-description: To ensure the IP Fabric platform’s good health, it’s highly recommended to run the System Maintenance regularly.
+description: This section describes how to schedule System Maintenance or run it manually.
 ---

 # Schedule System Maintenance